-Historical analysis in conjunction with fsQCA therefore provides significant theoretical insights into how institutional environments affect entrepreneurship (Baumol, 1990; Baumol & Strom, 2007), and specifically high-growth aspirations (Autio & Acs, 2010; Estrin et al., 2013).
-We highlight the role of context-bound factors such as bad neighbors and coastal location as important determinants of HGAE, which would not have been discernible from research in more commonly investigated regions such as North America or Western Europe (Tsui, 2004).
-Here, high quality of governance in neighboring states and good transport infrastructure make these variables irrelevant to analysis, and thus render them invisible for theorization.
-Our analysis further contributes to entrepreneurial theory by investigating common factors emphasized in the development literature as detrimental to economic and entrepreneurial activities, such as resource dependence and ethnic heterogeneity.
-Importantly, we find that they do not have a uniformly negative effect on EGA.
+Historical analysis in conjunction with fsQCA therefore provides significant theoretical insights into how institutional environments affect entrepreneurship (Baumol, 1990; Baumol & Strom 2007), and specifically high growth aspirations (Autio and Acs, 2010; Estrin et al., 2013).
+We highlight the role of context-bound factors such as bad neighbours and coastal location as important determinants of HGAE, which would not have been discernible from research in more commonly investigated regions such as North America or Western Europe (Tsui, 2004).
+Here, high quality of governance in neighbouring states and good transport infrastructure make these variables irrelevant to analysis, and thus render them invisible for theorization.
+Our analysis further contributes to entrepreneurial theory by investigating common factors emphasised in the development literature as detrimental to economic and entrepreneurial activities, such as resource dependence and ethnic heterogeneity.
+Importantly, we find that they do not have a uniformly negative effect on entrepreneurial growth aspirations.
 Rather their effect depends on other factors such as coastal location, and can even be beneficial.
 We also challenge the idea that legal origins determine long-term economic development.
-FsQCA demonstrates that specific configurations offset the effect of legal origins, and that other dimensions are more important determinants of EGA: in three out of five solution sets for positive outcomes, legal origins do not feature.
+FsQCA demonstrates that specific configurations offset the effect of legal origins, and that other dimensions are more important determinants of entrepreneurial growth aspirations: in three out of five solution sets for positive outcomes, legal origins do not feature.

 Overall, our results underline the importance of theorizing the influence of institutional environments on entrepreneurship as configurations of multiple dimensions.
-On the one hand, the analytically structured histories emphasized multicausal explanations for institutional developments in our three focal countries (Angola, Ghana, and Nigeria) and helped us interpret the results of the fsQCA.
+On the one hand, the analytically structured histories emphasised multi-causal explanations for institutional developments in our three focal countries (Angola, Ghana and Nigeria) and helped us interpret the results of the fsQCA.
 Set-theoretic approaches, on the other hand, provide unambiguous solutions that identify which dimensions matter in what configuration.
-Our approach contributes to institutional and entrepreneurship theory (Baumol, 1990; North, 1990) and represents a methodological contribution through its innovative combination of historical narrative and fsQCA.
-Theoretically, we emphasize the importance of configurations in understanding the influence of institutional environments on HGAE.
+Our approach contributes to institutional and entrepreneurship theory (North, 1990; Baumol, 1990) and represents a methodological contribution through its innovative combination of historical narrative and fsQCA.
+Theoretically, we emphasise the importance of configurations in understanding the influence of institutional environments on high growth aspiration entrepreneurship.
 We identified several relevant dimensions that occur in configurations that impact entrepreneurial activity, but we believe that further research will specify additional dimensions.

-5 | CONCLUSION
+5 CONCLUSION

-We focus on the role of history, both long term and more recent, as well as geography in enabling or inhibiting HGAE.
-Our first objective is to understand which configurations of historical and geographic dimensions affect EGA in present-day SSA.
-We therefore begin with a synthesis of the extant social science and historical literatures, which we present as analytically structured histories of three focal countries: Angola, Ghana, and Nigeria.
+We focus on the role of history, both long term and more recent, as well as geography in enabling or inhibiting high growth aspiration entrepreneurship.
+Our first objective is to understand which configurations of historical and geographic dimensions affect entrepreneurial growth aspirations in present-day SSA.
+We therefore begin with a synthesis of the extant social science and historical literatures, which we present as analytically structured histories of three focal countries: Angola, Ghana and Nigeria.
 On the basis of the historical analysis, we develop a theoretical framework that highlights the role of colonial and postcolonial history and geography in determining the institutional environment of entrepreneurship.
 We go on to apply fsQCA to identify the configurations of historical and geographic factors supportive of HGAE, and detrimental to it.
 We confirm that, firstly, it is configurations that explain entrepreneurial outcomes, not individual variables.
 Also, some variables highlighted in different literatures are not uniformly associated with positive or negative outcomes (resource dependence, ethnic heterogeneity, legal origins) as previously claimed.
-Finally, our context-bound theorizing contributes new analytic dimensions to entrepreneurial theory that research in more commonly studied context would not have revealed (bad neighbors, landlocked).
+Finally, our context-bound theorizing contributes new analytic dimensions to entrepreneurial theory that research in more commonly studied context would not have revealed (bad neighbours, landlocked).